-DACS (Data Access Control System) is the permissioning sub-system of Thomson Reuters Enterprise Platform (TREP).
+DACS (Data Access Control System) is the permissioning sub-system of Refinitiv Real-Time Distribution System (formerly known as TREP).
 Open DACS enables development of applications that conform to DACS permissioning, allowing clients to manage access to fee liable data within their firms.

 This article provides "best practice" recommendations for Open DACS application developers to ensure an application is implemented to correctly support all DACS features exposed through the API.

 Where appropriate it also describes the potential impact of not following the recommendations.

 Open DACS application developers and Market Data Systems specialists concerned with managing RTDS and Open DACS deployments.